external-secrets/external-secrets/docs/provider/beyondtrust.md

 ```

 ### Client Certificate

-Download the pfx certificate from Secrets Safe, extract the certificate and create two Kubernetes secret.
+If using `retrievalType: MANAGED_ACCOUNT`, you will also need to download the pfx certificate from Secrets Safe, extract that certificate and create two Kubernetes secrets.

 ```sh
 openssl pkcs12 -in client_certificate.pfx -nocerts -out ps_key.pem -nodes